shaunpabo/dsa4266-gnome/README.md

 * Predictions for test dataset will be saved to `/dsa4266-gnome/output/test_data_predictions.csv`
 * Predictions for SGNEx data will be saved to `/dsa4266-gnome/output/sgnex_compiled_df.csv`

+Copy files to `/studies/ProjectStorage/` to download from S3 if needed.

+Thank you :)